Bible Book of Daniel, Part 7 - Chapter 9

 Although after this 70-week prophecy ends in 34 AD, verse 24 states that the response of God's people caused this downfall (which was in this prophecised period):

 "Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy." - Daniel 9:24

 Verse 26 says the prince's people will do and cause this, which was outworked by the Romans afterwards (Jesus also predicted this future destruction of the temple).

-This is the same delayed consequences as the Jews at this time in Babylon, where their earlier sins had then caused God to allow the city's destruction and the people's captivity through the Babylonian kingdom afterwards:
+This is similar to the delayed consequences to the Jews at this time in Babylon, where their earlier sins caused God to allow the city's destruction and the people's captivity through the Babylonian kingdom afterwards:

 "And the Lord gave Jehoiakim king of Judah into his hand, with part of the vessels of the house of God: which he carried into the land of Shinar to the house of his god; and he brought the vessels into the treasure house of his god." - Daniel 1:2